irungentoo/toxcore/README.md

 ## Roadmap:

-    1.Get our DHT working perfectly.
+1. Get our DHT working perfectly.
-    2.Connection to other peers according to client id.
+2. Connection to other peers according to client id.
 NOTE: We have not decided on the encryption yet.
 This was just a quick guess.
-    3.Encrypted message sending with RSA
+3. Encrypted message sending with RSA
-    4.Encrypted message sending with AES (encryption done) 5.Reliable sending of data larger than the maximum packet size.
+4. Encrypted message sending with AES (encryption done)
+5. Reliable sending of data larger than the maximum packet size.
 ...

 ## TODO: